benmuirhead/MLBscores/README.md

 To view the detailed line score of a game, simply click on that game.

 ###Classes
-The classes to the program are organized as such
+The classes to the program are organized as fallows:

 * Run: Runs the program, generating the GUI
 * GUI: creates the Graphical User Interface to display the graphics components of the games